WholeSurplus/slate/source/index.html.md

 store_id | ID of the store the listing is going to be created for unique_listing_id | MG_NO in Turkey MMS code | Specific code for that action (e.g. Donation: XXX, ReSelling: YYY etc.)
-Articles | The list of the articles to be included in the listing.
-Each article has two fields as article number and amount.
+Artikels | The list of the artikels to be included in the listing.
+Each artikel has two fields as artikel number and amount.

 Example:
 ```